 Ed returns bringing Reggie Van Gleason III (Jackie Gleason) shows enters with Phil Napoleon and his Memphis 5 and the June Taylor Dancers.

-Reggie does his inimitable Reggie dance, passes out gifts to Alice, Ed & Trixie, then he and his entourage file out.
+Reggie passes out gifts to Alice, Ed & Trixie, then does his inimitable Reggie dance, and then he his entourage file out.